-I've just finished reading Hey, Whipple, Squeeze This: The Classic Guide to Creating Great Ads, 5th Edition and thought I would pass along some quick tips on creating successful Ads from this book.* Successful video ads first grab our attention (with a surprise, something unusual, something funny, something weird, something shocking, a mystery) and then make us think.
+I've just finished reading Hey, Whipple, Squeeze This: The Classic Guide to Creating Great Ads, 5th Edition and thought I would pass along some quick tips on creating successful Ads from this book following some advertising tips for animation after effects.
+Successful video ads first grab our attention (with a surprise, something unusual, something funny, something weird, something shocking, a mystery) and then make us think.

 You need both the unexpected and something thought-provoking to make a spot worth watching.
 If you only have something unusual, then the spot won't be memorable.
 On the flip side, if you only have a twist-ending, the surprise will be gone after the first viewing.
 But if you have both, people will watch your spot over and over again.